BboySticker/webapp/README.md

 # webapp
-Repo for CSYE6225 Cloud Computing.
+Repo for CSYE6225 Cloud Computing. \
+Here is a set of APIs that build by using Spring Boot.

-# Prerequisites:
+## Prerequisites:

-Programming Language: Java 12
+Programming Language: Java 12 \

-Frameworks: Spring-Boot, Spring-Security
+Frameworks: Spring, Spring Boot, Spring Security, Hibernate, MySQL \

-IDE: IntelliJ IDEA
+IDE: IntelliJ IDEA \
 Server: Tomcat 9

-# Build:
+## Build:

+1. Clone this repo to local.

-Open the project by using IntelliJ IDEA
+2. Import the project to IntelliJ IDEA. \

-Config project by adding new configuration of Spring-Boot
+Make sure you installed Maven.

+3. Set up database. \
+The project run on local MySQL server by default. \
+Make sure you have a MySQL server run on localhost:3306.

+4. Use IntelliJ IDEA Maven tool to build.